nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_09_Debut-game_create_Laser.md

 - -    we’re going to **implement a meteor** spawning **system** that **creates new meteors** at regular intervals.

 > - -  ####   We’ll use Pygame’s timing functions to control the spawn rate—this means every few seconds, a meteor will appear on the screen, adding intensity to your gameplay.

+> - - This **Laser Class** will define the laser's properties, including its appearance, movement, and interactions with other game elements.